fatimaez-zahrae11/auditseo-ai-platform/README.md

 ## Personal note :

-If the architecture looks a bit serious for an initiation internship project, know that i am an engineer 🤓.
+If the architecture looks a bit serious for a First-year internship project, just so you know, I am an engineer 🤓.
 We like to understand the problem, design the system, secure the workflow, and then let the code do its job.